-In furthering our mission to increase and retaining the number of individuals choosing the transit field as a career, the APTF will award a minimum of twenty scholarships, ranging from $5,000 to $10,000, to college students or transit professionals who are interested in pursuing or advancing in a career in the public transportation industry.
-Awards cover the academic year, beginning in the fall 2020 semester, and assist with tuition costs or other educational expenses.
+In furthering our mission to increase and retaining the number of individuals choosing the transit field as a career, the APTF will award a minimum of thirty scholarships, ranging from $5,000 to $10,000 to college students or transit professionals who are interested in pursuing or advancing in a career in the public transportation industry.
+Awards cover the academic year, beginning in the fall 2021 semester, and assist with tuition costs or other educational expenses.
+The call for applications will open in March 2021 with a mid-June deadline.
+Please check back for additional information.

 Our scholarships are for those who meet the following criteria: